tolgadizmen/workout_planner/README.md

 -   **Vite**: For a modern, fast development experience.
 -   **CSS Variables**: For consistent theming and easy adjustments.
 -   **Local Storage**: For persistent data without a backend.
+-   **Google Fonts**: Inter font family for modern, elegant typography.

 ## Running Locally
 1. Clone the repo.
 2. Run `npm install`.
 3. Run `npm run dev`.
+4. Open `http://localhost:5173/` on your device.